jaspervdj/hakyll/web/tutorials/01-installation.markdown

 [http://localhost:8000/](http://localhost:8000/).

 ### NixOS
-Even though stack's integration with Nix on NixOS is mostly reliable, you might have to add the following lines to your `stack.yaml` file:

-    nix:
-      enable: true
-      packages: [zlib.dev, zlib.out]

-Also make sure that stack knows how to access to your system's locale:
+Make sure stack knows how to access your system's locale (or you might run into errors when building):

     stack --nix exec -- locale